MortZx/Tree-Search/README.md

 ## Tree-Search Algorithms

-BFS, DFS and A* with 2 heuristics solving for N-puzzle.
+BFS, DFS, IDS and A* with 2 heuristics solving for N-puzzle.

+Project includes comparing time and space complexity of each.